ym2805/XIM-GSAPP-Fa20/src/projects/Bridging 3D Green Resource Equality.md

 <br />

-Between 2010 and 2017, population has increased in neighborhoods across all five boroughs of NYC, but has decreased in Chinatown area.
+Between 2010 and 2017, population has increased in neighborhoods across all five boroughs of NYC, but decreased in Chinatown area.

 Chinatown residents identified housing as the major issue they care most about as they live in the less affluent area.

 ![description](../images/B_background_research_population.jpg)